 Ensure sufficient contrast between text, background colors, and images, to make content viewable for users with visual impairments or colorblindness.
-The Cloudinary Accessible Media Player comes built-in with a customizable, high-contrast UI.
 In addition to increased functionalities, with Cloudinary, you can see what your images look like to someone who is colorblind with the simulate_colorblind effect.
 You can also enable light or dark mode for people with light sensitivity.